-- 1.3.5 Should changing conditions necessitate an amendment to this Plan, the amendment shall be by Bylaw. - 1.3.6 In order to ensure that the original intent of the Plan is protected and that a proper evaluation of the impact of a proposed amendment on the goal, objectives and policies of the Plan may be evaluated, the following criteria shall apply to consideration of an amendment, which is not initiated by Council of the County of Two Hills No. 21 itself: - a.
+- 1.3.5 Should changing conditions necessitate an amendment to this Plan, the amendment shall be by Bylaw in accordance with the requirements and procedures outlined in the Municipal Government Act, R.S.A., 2000. - 1.3.6 In order to ensure that the original intent of the Plan is protected and that a proper evaluation of the impact of a proposed amendment on the goal, objectives and policies of the Plan may be evaluated, the following criteria shall apply to consideration of an amendment, which is not initiated by Council of the County of Two Hills No. 21 itself: - a.
 A formal request for amendment shall be submitted to Council of the County of Two Hills No. 21; - b.
 The request shall be in the form of a written brief demonstrating the implications and conformity of the proposed amendment with the goal, intent, objectives and policies of the Plan; - c.
-During deliberation on the proposed amendment, Council of the County of Two Hills No. 21 may refer the request to such agencies as it considers necessary for comment; and - d.
-Council of the County of Two Hills No. 21 may request such information as it deems necessary to reach a decision on the proposed amendment.
+During deliberation on the proposed amendment, Council of the County of Two Hills No. 21 may refer the request to such agencies as it considers necessary for comment; and d.
+Council of the County of Two Hills No. 21 may request such information, from the applicant, as it deems necessary to reach a decision on the proposed amendment.